Skip to main content

 Meat Pie

-Savory pastry filled with spiced minced meat.
-British colonial influence.
-Popular snack sold at markets and street vendors.
+A savory pastry filled with spiced minced meat, a holdover from the British colonial era.
+Sold as a snack at markets and by street vendors.

 Allergens: